 How Many People Die in Motorcycle Accidents Each Year?

-(Looking for a Collision Lawyer?
+(Looking for a Car Accident Lawyer?
 Contact us Today!
-Click here: Lawyer For Truck Accident)
+Click here: Car Accident Without Collision Coverage)

 According to the National Highway Traffic Safety Administration, nearly half of all fatal motorcycle accidents occur on weekdays.
 The other half occurs on weekends.
 However, it is important to note that most motorcyclists do survive these accidents, despite the high fatality rate.
 The most common fatality among motorcycle riders is loss of control while making a sharp turn on the road.

 More than 1% of all motor vehicle crashes involve a motorcycle

 According to statistics from the National Highway Traffic Safety Administration, more than 1% of all motor vehicle crashes involve motorcycles.
 These accidents are often the result of driver error, and they can involve many different factors.
 The most common of these are speeding and making wide turns, but other factors can also cause motorcycles to collide with cars.

 Every year, around 5,000 motorcycle accidents occur in New York City.
 Of those, 143 are fatal.
 A significant percentage of these crashes occur in the city, which is why the state commissioned a 2015 study to find out why this is so.
 The study showed that while motorcycles make up just two percent of city street vehicles, they are responsible for 14 percent of fatal crashes.

 Speeding is a major factor

 According to a report by the National Highway Traffic Safety Administration, speeding accounts for nearly one-quarter of all traffic accidents that result in injury or death.
 This is because excessive speeding reduces the driver’s reaction time and increases vehicle stopping distance.
 Furthermore, excessive speeding impedes the ability of roads and roadways to protect people in vehicles.

 Helmets reduce the risk of head injury by 69%